-This little overnighter is a lovely way of experiencing a lesser-travelled area of the Brecon Beacons National Park, via the gateway of Aberdare, which can be reached by train.
-Like many small settlements in the Welsh Valleys, Aberdare forms a useful conduit into the nearby hills, thanks to the car-free Sustrans route 46 – paved and gravel – feeding riders northwards straight into the Black Mountain, which is surprisingly close by.
+This ‘little’ overnighter is a great way to experience a lesser-travelled pocket of the Brecon Beacons National Park, via the gateway of Aberdare – a town that’s easily reached by train.
+Like many small settlements in the Welsh Valleys, Aberdare forms a useful conduit into the nearby hills, thanks to the car-free Sustrans route 46 – paved and gravel – feeding riders northwards straight into the nearby Black Mountain.

-The crux of the ride is a bridleway crossing of the range itself, via Glytawe, by way of a rocky and grassy singletrack that’s almost completely rideable, even if it’s steep in some places and boggy in others.
+The crux of the ride is a very challenging bridleway crossing of the range itself – via Glytawe – that takes the form of a rocky and grassy singletrack that can be steep in places and boggy in others.
 Don’t expect to bump into too many souls, as walkers will likely be taking the ‘high road’, a scenic ridgeline footpath that forms part of Brecons Way, teetering beside the 802m Fan Brycheiniog.
-But let’s not get ahead of ourselves here.
-There are also experiences to be enjoyed before undertaking the actual crossing, be it detouring to the Hadean-like caves near Ystradfellte, passing the odd druid stone skewered into the earth, or bouncing down the rocky remains of a Roman road (fat tyres recommended, as it’s seen better times).
+But let’s not get ahead of ourselves.
+Before you even sink your teeth into the crossing, there are other experiences to be enjoyed – be it detouring to the Hadean-like caves near Ystradfellte, passing the odd druid stone skewered into the earth, or bouncing down the rocky remains of a Roman road (fat tyres recommended, as it’s seen better times).

-Over on the northern side of the Black Mountain, it’s worth detouring to the quiet Lynn y Fan Fach, home to a small shelter and a number of camping options nearby (as well as a YHA), before a rolling, backlane and forest road traverse leads riders to a southerly crossing, this time on gravel, first through Glasfynff Forest, then to fine views of 725m Fan Gyhirych.
-This infrequently-used road eventually closes the loop, rejoining the bikepath south to Adaware, via remnants of forts, shake holes, and burial mounds.
+Over on the northern side of the Black Mountain, it’s worth detouring to the quiet Lynn y Fan Fach, home to a small shelter and a number of camping options nearby (as well as a YHA), before a rolling, backlane and forest road traverse leads riders to a southerly crossing.
+This time, however, it’s on much tamer gravel – first through Glasfynff Forest and then to a backdrop of fine views towards 725m Fan Gyhirych.
+This infrequently-used road eventually closes the loop, rejoining the bike path south to Adaware, via remnants of forts, shake holes, and burial mounds.
 Note that the route momentarily follows a footpath (see gpx) so push your bike and take care not to startle the sheep.
 There’s a pub at Ystradfellte too, should you need to hunker down out of the rain.

 - Visiting a part of the Brecon Beacons National Park that’s often overlooked by mountain bikers

-- The grassy, singletrack crossing of the Black Mountain
+- The wild, epic (and often boggy) crossing of the Black Mountain to Llanddeusant

 - The range of terrain; Sustrans routes, rocky drovers’ roads, forest tracks, singletrack, and hilly lanes